Montgomery County Forklift Accident Lawyer

-Proven Construction Accident Lawyers Advocate for Victims of Forklift Accidents in Bucks County and Throughout Southeastern PA
+Proven Construction Accident Lawyers Advocate for Victims of Forklift Accidents in Montgomery Count, Bucks County, and Throughout Southeastern PA

 The economy in Southeastern Pennsylvania is booming—as evidenced by construction projects, new warehouses and retail stores in Philadelphia and throughout the region.
 Forklifts are designed to effectively move heavy materials throughout these work sites.
 While these valuable vehicles save time and money, they also present their own dangers.
 Forklift accidents result in approximately 100 fatalities annually—and countless more are injured by these vehicles, sometimes catastrophically.